RetiredWizard/RGBMatrixDisp/README.md

 .. py:method:: RGBMatrix.**refresh()**

     Refreshes the RGB matrix display.
-This function must be performed a frequently as possible.
+This function must be performed as frequently as possible.

 .. py:method:: RGBMatrix.**sendrow(row)**